salgadopietrini/logs-backend/README.md

       ![connecttoapp](/assets/connecttoapp.png)

    9. In the next screen, for the first option choose Nose.js driver and the version 4.1 or later.
 A string will appear in your second option.
 Notice the substring shown on the next picture (the one between the **@** and **.mongodb...**).
-This is your cluster path, take note of that as it will be important to configure your environmental variables.
+This is your cluster path, take note of that as it will be important to configure your environment variables.

       ![clusterpath](/assets/clusterpath.png)